CEIAG (Careers education information, advice and guidance)

 Finally we hope to offer Year 10 and Year 12 students a week of work experience so that they can really experience the world of work for themselves.
 (If you could help by offering a placement – please get in touch!)

-If you would like any further information about our CEIAG please contact the school (FAO: Miss Katie Foster (Assistant Headteacher and Careers Leader))
+If you would like any further information about our CEIAG please contact the school (FAO: Mrs Claire McArthur (Assistant Headteacher and Careers Leader))